Shegufta/SafeHomeFramework/README.md

 off responsiveness against temporary incongruence of smart home state.
 It also provides a serial order of executed routines taking failures into account.

-SafeHomeFramework is a simulator that mimic SafeHome routine execution logic and could compare the performance of different models.
-SafehomeFramework contains both synthetic parameterized workload and realistic workload that generated from real-life scenarios.
+SafeHomeFramework is a simulator that mimics SafeHome routine execution logic and could compare the performance of different models.
+SafehomeFramework contains both synthetic parameterized workload and realistic workload generated from real-life scenarios.

 - [Environment Setup](#environment-setup)